juju/docs/src/en/reference-install.md

 !!!
 Note:
     The alpha builds are only available with snaps (via the 'edge' channel).

+### Installing multiple Juju series

+Some environments may see the need to run both the 1.x and the 2.x series of Juju concurrently.
+See page
+[Running multiple versions of Juju][juju-coexist] for guidance.

 ### Other platforms

 All development release binaries are published on [Launchpad][juju-launchpad-binaries].
 Note that leading edge builds are only available with snaps (via the 'edge' channel).

+## Juju plugins

+Juju functionality can be extended through the use of plugins.
+See the [Juju plugins][juju-plugins] page for information.

 ## Building from source